I am a Ph.D. Candidate in Economics at the University of North Carolina at Chapel Hill.

 New Economic School, Moscow

-MSc in Applied Mathematics and Computer Science, 2011
+MS & BS in Mathematics and Physics, 2011

 Moscow Institute of Physics and Technology